Forwarder pickup China checklist

 What to send before the pickup check.

-Send the files that let the onsite check compare actual cartons against the pickup plan while correction is still possible.
+Send the files that let Agent Huang compare actual cartons against the pickup plan while correction is still possible.
+The useful package is not only product photos; it includes order documents, label files, carton totals, warehouse contacts, and the exact buyer decision needed.

 • Purchase order, invoice, packing list, SKU list, and expected final carton count